fernandoescolar/RoutingRecords/README.md

 ### HttpResponse:

-These are the extension methods to extend the `HttpResponse` behavior:
+These are the methods to extend the `HttpResponse` behavior:

 ```csharp
 Task SendAsync(string body, CancellationToken cancellationToken = default);